newky2k/MessageBus/component/GettingStarted.md

 You may wish to update you UI in the action code assigned to the Event Handler and you can do this two ways depending on where your event handler exists.

- - If your event handler is in "Platform" specific code you can use the current context to execute the code E.g. View.BeginInvoke(iOS), Actvity.RunOnUIThread(Android), Dispatcher.BeginInvoke(Windows Phone)
+ - If your event handler is in "Platform" specific code you can use the current context to execute the code E.g. BeginInvokeOnMainThread(iOS), Actvity.RunOnUIThread(Android), Dispatcher.BeginInvoke(Windows Phone)
  - If your handler is in the PCL space you can use Task.Factory.StartNew and pass the current Syncronization context.

 An example of the second approach is below.